Information About NAT

 1. When the inside host at 10.1.1.75 sends a packet to a web server, the real source address of the packet, 10.1.1.75, is changed to a mapped address, 22.214.171.124.

-2. When the server responds, it sends the response to the mapped address, 126.96.36.199, and the ASASM receives the packet because the upstream router includes this mapped network in a static route directed to the ASASM management IP address.
-See the "Mapped Addresses and Routing" section for more information about required routes.
+2. When the server responds, it sends the response to the mapped address, 126.96.36.199, and the adaptive security appliance receives the packet because the upstream router includes this mapped network in a static route directed through the adaptive security appliance.

-4. For host 192.168.1.2, the same process occurs, except for returning traffic, the ASASM looks up the route in its routing table and sends the packet to the downstream router at 10.1.1.3 based on the ASASM static route for 192.168.1.0/24.
-See the "Transparent Mode Routing Requirements for Remote Networks" section for more information about required routes.
+4. For host 192.168.1.2, the same process occurs, except that the adaptive security appliance looks up the route in its route table and sends the packet to the downstream router at 10.1.1.3 based on the static route.

 How NAT is Implemented

-The ASASM can implement address translation in two ways: network object NAT and twice NAT.
+The adaptive security appliance can implement address translation in two ways: network object NAT and twice NAT.
 This section includes the following topics:

 •Main Differences Between Network Object NAT and Twice NAT